 The underlying connection factory will attempt to connect to each host, in order, whenever a new connection is established.
-Starting with version 2.1.8, the connection order can be made random by setting the shuffleAddresses property to true; the shuffle will be applied before creating any new connection.
+Starting with version 2.1.8, the connection order can be made random by setting the addressShuffleMode property to RANDOM; the shuffle will be applied before creating any new connection.
+Starting with version 2.6, the INORDER shuffle mode was added, which means the first address is moved to the end after a connection is created.
+You may wish to use this mode with the RabbitMQ Sharding Plugin with CacheMode.CONNECTION and suitable concurrency if you wish to consume from all shards on all nodes.

 '''

 @Bean

 public CachingConnectionFactory ccf() {

 CachingConnectionFactory ccf = new CachingConnectionFactory();

 ccf.setAddresses("host1:5672,host2:5672,host3:5672");

-ccf.setShuffleAddresses(true);
+ccf.setAddressShuffleMode(AddressShuffleMode.RANDOM);

 return ccf;

 }

 '''